Best things to do in Kona town and the west side of the Big Island (updated 2021)

 Enjoy a gorgeous sunset dinner cruise

-A dinner cruise around Kona and the scenic coastline is fun especially when you get to enjoy a beautiful sunset on this tour.
+A dinner cruise around Kona and the scenic coastline is fun especially when you get to enjoy a beautiful sunset in Hawaii on this tour.
 There are two different tour outfitters offering sunset cruises with a coastal cruise down to Kealakekua Bay and the Captain Cook monument.
 Both cruises include a complimentary cocktail, buffet dinner and live entertainment on the cruise.
 Check out the details to either tours here for more details, prices and docking location.

 Visit the Captain Cook Monument at Kealakekua Bay.

 The famous monument showing the place where English seafaring Captain Cook was slain by local tribesmen in the southern district of Kona marks a small monument where he died.
 The rocky coastline is probably one of the best snorkeling spots worth visiting on the Big Island with colorful tropical fish, vivid corals and abundant marine life in the bay.
 There are three ways to get to this monument, by kayak across from the cement piers three miles on the coastline (Kayaks can be rented by various outfitters on the highway or even right at the Kealakekua Bay cement pier area off Captain Cook.
 You can hike down a trail that takes a few hours with a strenuous hike back uphill or you can go with a snorkel cruise outfitter that does a coastal tour and extended visit to the Captain Cook area with lunch and other fun water activities.

 If you are opting to go with a snorkel outfitter, check out these local tours here for details and prices that can fit your schedule and budget.

 Morning walk or jog with the locals